naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.25.STP.md

 #### STP Concepts and Operation

 A key characteristic of a well-built communications network is resiliency.
 A resilient network is capable of handling a device or link failure through redundancy.
 A redundant topology can eliminate a single point of failure by using multiple links, multiple devices or both.
-STP helps prevent loops in a redundant switched network..
+STP helps prevent loops in a redundant switched network.

+Without STP, redundancy in a network can introduce the following issues:

+- Broadcast storms: Each switch floods broadcasts endlessly
+- Multiple frame-transmission: Multiple copies of unicast frames are delivered to the destination, causing unrecoverable errors
+- MAC data base instability: Instability in the content of the MAC table results from different ports of the switch receiving copies of the same frame

+## STP Algorithm